 Do you re-post interesting things you see on Facebook or Pinterest?
 Then you might be an infringer.

 Do you imitate a redneck comedian’s famous monologue?
 Then YOU just might be an infringer.

 What is a copyright?

-Copyright protects the particular way people expressed themselves whether it be a photograph, an drawing, a novel, a comic book, a television program, a movie, music or any other artistic expression-including a LinkedIn post!
+Copyright protects the particular way people expressed themselves whether it be a photograph, a drawing, a novel, a comic book, a television program, a movie, music or any other artistic expression-including a LinkedIn post!
 A copyright gives the owner the exclusive legal right to reproduce, publish, sell, or distribute an original creative work.
 A work is original if it is not copied from some other preexisting work, it does not need to be novel or unique.
 Copyright also gives owners the exclusive right to make a derivative work based on their original work.
-For example, a movie based on a novel, a short story based on a television series, or a sculpture based on a drawing are all derivative works.
+For example, a movie based on a novel, a short story based on a television series, or a sculpture based on a drawing all are derivative works.

 What are some common things people do every day that violate copyrights?

 They post articles and images on websites without the copyright owner’s permission.
 Even if you just post an excerpt from an article, even if you alter an image, and even if you credit the owner, it is still copyright infringement.
 If you use images on your website that you did not create or that you didn’t license from the owner, you are probably a copyright infringer.
 It doesn’t matter if you didn’t know; innocent infringement is still infringement!!!